ataylor89/MathArt/README.md

     >>> mathart.spiral()
     >>> mathart.clear()

-The coordinates of the turtle icon can be set using set_coords and retrieved using get_coords.
+The coordinates of the turtle icon can be set and retrieved using the set_coords and get_coords functions.

     % python
     >>> import mathart